 The following are some suggested questions to discuss with your doctor, recommended by the American Heart Association:

-About Congestive Heart Failure: What is my diagnosis?Is the heart failure mild, moderate, or severe?
+About Heart Failure What is my diagnosis?Is the heart failure mild, moderate, or severe?

-About Your Risk of Developing Congestive Heart Failure Am I or is anyone in my family at risk for developing CHF?What can I do to prevent CHF?
+About Your Risk of Developing Heart Failure Am I or is anyone in my family at risk for developing heart failure?What can I do to prevent heart failure?

 About Treatment Options What are the treatment options for my condition?What side effects are caused by this treatment?What is likely to happen without treatment?Are there any alternative or complementary therapies that will help me?